 It’s been a while!
 Since Christmas, I haven’t been very active on the blog.
 I’ve also been on Instagram infrequently.
-The new year hit me quite hard – my anxiety has hit an all-time high, and I was having panic attacks up to multiple times a week.
+The new year hit me quite hard – my anxiety has hit an all-time high, and it started negatively affecting me.
 School has gotten absolutely crazy, and I found out that I wasn’t going to graduate with the degree sequence that I thought I would in the Fall (cue said anxiety).
 I’m doing better and I hope to catch up with blog posts and Instagram posts about all of the books I’m reading.

 Even with my anxiety (along with work, school, teaching and advising) I’ve still managed to read 15 books up to this point.
 I’m not going to go through every book I’ve read (I have this all listed on my Goodreads challenge page), but some of the things I’ve read that I really loved!
 So far I’ve done a full re-read of the Throne of Glass series, and been hit by a Scottish romance obsession.
 I’ve tried to read more diversely this year and some great fantasy.